 - You will get put in a holding cell.
 If the jail is really busy, you will have to wait a while to get processed.

-- Firstly, you will have to answer a bunch of questions, such as what is your legal name, address, date of birth and contact person.
+- Firstly, you will have to answer a bunch of questions, such as what your legal name is, address, date of birth and contact person.

 - They’ll also ask about your mental and medical history.

 - You will be given an inmate ID number.